-Find English Antonyms for SAT 20 (Scholastic Assessment Test) Words – Online Quiz!
+English Antonyms for SAT 20 (Scholastic Assessment Test) Vocabulary Words – Online Quiz!

-Find antonyms of SAT 20 (Scholastic Assessment Test) words in this online multiple-choice quiz.
-Identify the antonyms of all 75 words.
-An antonym is the opposite, or most opposite meaning.
+Find antonyms of SAT 20 (Scholastic Assessment Test) vocabulary words in this online multiple-choice quiz.
+Identify the antonyms of all 75 vocabulary words.
+(An antonym is a word of opposite meaning.)

 Hover over a word to reveal its definition.
 Click any word for the full dictionary entry.